workingDog/stixtoneolib/README.md

 ### Installation and packaging

-**stixtoneolib** is a library for use in Scala applications to load STIX-2 objects into a Neo4j graph database.
+**stixtoneolib** is a library for use in Scala applications to convert and load STIX-2 objects into a Neo4j graph database.
 To use the latest release add the following dependency to your *build.sbt*:

-    libraryDependencies += "com.github.workingDog" %% "stixtoneolib" % "0.1"
+    libraryDependencies += "com.github.workingDog" %% "stixtoneolib" % "0.2"

 To compile and package from source, type:

     sbt package

-This will produce "stixtoneolib-0.2.jar" in the "./target/scala-2.12" directory.
+This will produce *stixtoneolib-0.3.jar* in the *./target/scala-2.12* directory.
 See the *build.sbt* file for the required dependencies.

 To publish the library to your local (Ivy) repository, simply type: